Guille366/remoto/README.md

 ## ✔️About

-REMOTO Grabs Brazilian remote dev job openings from [React-Brasil](https://github.com/react-brasil/vagas) and [Front-End Brasil](https://github.com/frontendbr/vagas) and arranges them in an easy visual way for users to go through.
+REMOTO Grabs remote dev job openings from [React-Brasil](https://github.com/react-brasil/vagas) and [Front-End Brasil](https://github.com/frontendbr/vagas) and arranges them in an easy visual way for users to go through.

 ## ✔️Install